 - Cruising logs

-- Racing coverage
+- Racing reports

 - Book excerpts

-- Submit your photos and words in separate files.
+- Submit your photos and words in SEPARATE files.

 - Please refer to our Photographer’s Guidelines before taking or sending photos.

 - Submit your words in an editable file (preferably a Word or Google doc) and do not use fancy formatting.
 There is absolutely no chance that we will use your formatting.
 It will be deleted through our process without ever being appreciated by the editors.
 Simple is good.
 Simpler is better.

 - Do NOT embed images in your Word or Google doc.

 - One space only between sentences.

 - If you don’t hear from us, please make sure 3 weeks have passed before following up.

 We ask that you submit articles on speculation.
 Competition for space in Good Old Boat magazine is brisk.
 Our responsibility to our readers requires that we try to get the best and most appropriate material.
 Do not be discouraged if your submission is not accepted.
 A piece that is not accepted by one publication could easily be just what another publication is looking for.
 Send articles and photos to Editor, Andy Cross.